God's Design for Your Body

 Questions to Reflect On

-• Are you treating your body like a temple or a trash can?
+• Do you treat your body like a temple of the Holy Spirit?

-• How could better self-care help you serve more effectively?
+• How can better self-care help you honor God?

 “No temptation has overtaken you except what is common to mankind.
 And God is faithful; He will not let you be tempted beyond what you can bear.”